 In this article, we have compiled a list of the best mechanical keyboards for Mac.
 We’ve have provided several options that will suit anyone’s budget and taste, and we have also included some of the best wireless mechanical keyboards for Mac as well.
 The keyboards on our list are all excellent in their own regard.
 We’re sure you’ll find something that suits you well, based on your specific needs.
 Whether you choose to get a stealthy, professional looking mechanical keyboard or one flashy with RGB lights for your Mac setup is completely up to you.

-The Das Keyboard 4 is a great keyboard.
-Even though it costs quite a bit, it has the perfect feature set for any professional.
-To begin with, it has a black, stealthy look that looks right at home next to any Mac.
-Beneath the laser-etched keycaps, you will find Cherry MX Brown switches.
+The Das Keyboard 5Q is essentially the ultimate mechanical keyboard.
+Even though it costs quite a bit, it is the world’s first cloud connected keyboard and has the perfect feature set for any professional or enthusiast.
+To begin with, it has a black, stealthy design that will look right at home next to any Mac.
+Beneath the laser-etched RGB 16.8M colors keycaps, you will find the world’s longest lasting Gamma Zulu mechanical key switches.
 They’re tactile and quiet, so they’re good even in shared office spaces.
-They’re rated for 50 million keystrokes, which combined with the keyboard’s build quality and aluminum top panel, means that the keyboard will last for a good while.
+Which combined with the keyboard’s build quality and aluminum top panel, means that this keyboard will last for a good while.

-In terms of additional features, the Das Keyboard 4 Professional comes with two USB 3.0 ports.
+In terms of features, the Das Keyboard 5Q comes with Das Keyboard Q software which makes this keyboard extremely customizable and separates it from the rest.
+It is also the worlds first You also get two USB ports.
 These can come in handy when you can’t reach for your Mac’s ports, or maybe if you want to have your mouse go through the keyboard instead of taking up a port on your computer.
 There are also dedicated media controls, which come in handy, as well as a huge volume knob and a dedicated instant sleep button.